-The Compensation Committee then uses its discretion to size actual bonus payments in relation to goal attainment.
+The Compensation Committee then uses its discretion to size actual short-term incentive award payments in relation to goal attainment.
 However, awards approved by the Compensation Committee under the Senior Plan have mirrored those that would have been paid to participants had they been awarded under the Incentive Compensation Plan at a target of 100% of base salary for Mr. Powers, and a target of 70% of base salary for Mr. Nord.
-It follows, therefore, that in 2007 Messrs.
-Powers and Nord were eligible to earn a maximum bonus equal to 200% of their respective target bonus if EPS exceeded \$3.66 and free cash flow exceeded \$220M.
-The Compensation Committee then was permitted to reduce (but not increase) these bonus amounts according to its discretionary assessment of performance.
-This formulation is necessary to ensure that (i) any bonuses payable are deductible under Section 162(m) of the Code, and (ii) the amount of bonus payable remains in line with the total compensation targeted percentiles described on page 16.
+It follows, therefore, that in 2008 Messrs.
+Powers and Nord were eligible to earn a maximum short-term incentive award equal to 200% of their STI Target if EPS exceeded \$4.56 and free cash flow exceeded \$268 million.
+The Compensation Committee then was permitted to reduce (but not increase) these short-term incentive award amounts according to its discretionary assessment of performance.
+This formulation is necessary to ensure that (i) any short-term incentive awards payable are deductible under Section 162(m) of the Code, and (ii) the amount payable remains in line with the total compensation targeted percentiles described on page 17.

-In exercising its discretion to reduce the maximum earned bonus to the level reported in the Summary Compensation Table, the Compensation Committee considered the same EPS and free cash flow performance goals, weightings and formulation that it applied to the Incentive Compensation Plan participants.
-For 2007, since actual EPS was \$3.50 and free cash flow was \$279 million, the Compensation Committee approved for Messrs.
-Powers and Nord the bonuses displayed in the Summary Compensation Table on page 28 which mirrored the bonuses that they would have received as corporate officers under the Incentive Compensation Plan.
+In exercising its discretion to reduce the maximum earned short-term incentive award to the level reported in the Summary Compensation Table, the Compensation Committee considered the same EPS and free cash flow performance goals, weightings and formulation that it applied to the Incentive Compensation Plan participants.
+For 2008, since actual EPS was \$3.94 and free cash flow was \$270 million, the Compensation Committee approved for Messrs.
+Powers and Nord the amounts displayed in the Summary Compensation Table on page 28 which mirrored the amounts that they would have received as corporate officers under the Incentive Compensation Plan.